Sunday, February 11, 2018

 How does this affect us?

 Humans need healthy ecosystems for many reasons.
-We are healthier with a diversity of organisms for food and medicine.
-Functioning ecosystems provide important services such as water filtration, oxygen production, and nursery habitat.
+We are more nutritious with a diversity of organisms for food and medicine.
+Functioning ecosystems provide essential services such as water filtration, oxygen production, and nursery habitat.

-Invasive species threaten biodiversity either by directly killing native species or by taking resources from them so they die or stop breeding.
+Invasive species threaten biodiversity by directly killing native species or by competing with them for resources, causing native species to die or stop breeding.

 Reptiles and Amphibians of the Dauphin Island Bird Sanctuary